Weird-Ghosts/babyghosts/content/subscribe.md

 navigation: false
 ---

-::page-header{.gradient-text}
+::page-header
 subscribe

 #intro

-[Want to keep up with our teams, hear about new calls for participation, and learn about our impact?
-Subscribe to the Baby Ghosts newsletter!]{.gradient-text}
+Want to keep up with our teams, hear about new calls for participation, and learn about our impact?
+[Subscribe to the Baby Ghosts newsletter!]{.gradient-text}

 ::